kracr/temporal-data-generator/README.md

 <a name="intro"></a>
 ## 1. Introduction
-GenACT models data after the Academic Conference Twitter (ACT) domain, chosen for its ability to represent various application types with realistic workload scenarios.
-The proposed synthetic data for studying KG evolution should be diverse, well-annotated, dynamically changing over time, include temporal constraints, historical data, and temporal dependencies, and consider scalability.
-GenACT meets these requirements by incorporating four forms of temporality: order, timestamped event data (Tweets), Versioned Data, and interval.
+GenACT models data after the Academic Conference Tweet (ACT) domain, chosen for its ability to represent various application types with realistic workload scenarios.
+The synthetic data for studying KG evolution should be diverse, well-annotated, dynamically changing over time, include temporal constraints, historical data, and temporal dependencies, and consider scalability.
+GenACT meets these requirements by incorporating temporality, timeliness and dynamicity.

 <a name="tbox"></a>